-- 13.151 The FOI Act specifies the information an agency must publish under the IPS, but not the format of publication.
+13.152 The FOI Act specifies the information an agency must publish under the IPS, but not the format of publication.
 The FOI Act does not require that agencies use the headings or language specified in s 8(2).
-It will however be easier for the public to locate information published by each agency under the IPS if there is a consistent presentation of information on agency websites. - 13.152 Agencies may consider using the following headings in their publication framework.
-The information provided under those headings may extend beyond the categories of information described in s 8(2). - Agency plan The agency plan as required by s 8(2)(a) - Who we are
+It will however be easier for the public to locate information published by each agency under the IPS if there is a consistent presentation of information on agency websites.

+13.153 Agencies may consider, where practicable, using the following headings in their publication framework.
+The information provided under those headings may extend beyond the categories of information described in s 8(2).

+- Agency plan

+- The agency plan as required by s 8(2)(a)

+- Who we are

-The organisation and structure of the agency, the location of offices, governance arrangements, senior management team and statutory appointments referred to in s 8(2)(d)
+- The organisation and structure of the agency, the location of offices, governance arrangements, senior management team and statutory appointments referred to in s 8(2)(d)

-• What we do
+- What we do

-A description of the functions and powers of the agency, and the rules, guidelines, practices and precedents relating to those functions and powers (that is, operational information)
+- A description of the functions and powers of the agency, and the rules, guidelines, practices and precedents relating to those functions and powers (that is, operational information); including a link to operational information if published on another webpage

-- Our reports and responses to Parliament Annual reports laid before the Parliament, and other information routinely provided to the Parliament - Routinely requested information and disclosure log Information to which the agency routinely gives access in response to FOI requests and the disclosure log of information that has been released under the FOI Act
+- Our reports and responses to Parliament

+- Annual reports laid before the Parliament, and other information routinely provided to the Parliament

+- Routinely requested information and disclosure log

+- Information to which the agency routinely gives access in response to FOI requests and the disclosure log of information that has been released under the FOI Act
-&lt;sup>30 See https://designsystem.gov.au/.

-• Consultation arrangements
+- Consultation arrangements

-Consultation arrangements that enable members of the public to comment on specific policy proposals for which the agency is responsible
+- Consultation arrangements that enable members of the public to comment on specific policy proposals for which the agency is responsible

-• Our priorities
+- Our priorities

-For example, the corporate and strategic plans of the agency, and assessments and reviews undertaken of agency programs
+- For example, the corporate and strategic plans of the agency, and assessments and reviews undertaken of agency programs

-• Our finances
+- Our finances

-For example, financial information relating to pay and grading structures in the agency, procurement procedures, tendering and contracts
+- For example, financial information relating to pay and grading structures in the agency, procurement procedures, tendering and contracts

-• Our lists
+- Our lists

-For example, agency contracts, grants and appointments, links to datasets published by the agency, information held in registers required by law, and other lists and registers relating to the agency's functions
+- For example, agency contracts, grants and appointments, links to datasets published by the agency, information held in registers required by law, and other lists and registers relating to the agency's functions

-• Contact us
+- Contact us